Budget 2017-18, how has it affected the P2P Lending Sector?

 The P2P Lending industry was expecting the Finance Minister to issue a clarification on the taxation front.

 In the past, the tax department sent notices to start-ups that raised lower funds (based on valuations) in subsequent rounds of fundraising.
-The tax department has been of the view that, any valuation premium enjoyed in the past, makes the company liable to pay tax on capital gains, on deemed basis.
+The tax department has been of the view that, any valuation premium enjoyed in the past, makes the company liable to pay tax on capital gains, on a deemed basis.
 This hasn’t gone down too well with start-ups that often gasp for fresh capital and any such unfavorable tax treatment make matters worse.
 The budget disappointed on this count too.

 Nonetheless, start-ups are now allowed to claim the tax holidays in 3 out of first 7 years from the day of incorporation—earlier they had to claim tax breaks in first 5 years.